 - Bath nasal cavities daily

 Bathing nasal cavities help to clear extra mucus and also moisten the mucus membranes.
-It also removes the dust particles from nasal cavities and from hairs to make it ready for further filtration.
+It also removes the dust particles from nasal cavities and from hairs to make them ready for further filtration.

 - Inhale steam